bcw222/chromium-website/site/updates/chips/index.md

 ## Demo

-One you have followed the instructions in the [End-to-End Testing](#end-to-end-testing) section, you can use the following instructions to see a demonstration of the Partitioned attribute.
+Once you have followed the instructions in the [End-to-End Testing](#end-to-end-testing) section, you can use the following instructions to see a demonstration of the Partitioned attribute.

 1. Go to chrome://settings/cookies and make sure that the radio button is set to "Allow all cookies" or "Block third-party cookies in Incognito".